If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 The same concept applies on the tag of a runner sliding into a base either ahead of the tag or a fraction of a second late.
 The umpire making the call must quickly decide was he safe or was he out and make the bang bang call.

-No ladies baseball lingo-page2 did not send him to play outfield with a flower basket.
+No ladies Baseball Lingo-page2 did not send him to play outfield with a flower basket.

 - Battery Mate: No it is not something which goes in a car to make it crank.
 Again it is not two Aussies talking about their bunk house pal.